frelon/suse-elemental/docs/configuration-directory.md

 For more information on `nmc`, refer to the [upstream repository](https://github.com/suse-edge/nm-configurator).

-### Custom Network Script
+### Configuring the network via a user-defined script

-For use cases where modifying the default network configuration using the [nmc](#networkmanager-configurator) method is not applicable, users have the option to configure the network using a custom script.
+For use cases where configuring the network through `nmstate` files is not applicable, you have the option to define a custom script that will do the actual network configuration.

-This script will be executed during first boot and needs to be provided under `network/configure-network.sh`:
+This script will be executed on first boot during the `initrd` phase and needs to be provided under `network/configure-network.sh`:

 ```shell
 .